Disney's streaming leap hooks 28.6 million subscribers, earnings beat forecasts

 (Reuters) - Walt Disney Co’s new streaming service Disney+ reached 28.6 million paying subscribers this week, the company said on Tuesday as it reported quarterly earnings that beat Wall Street forecasts.

-Shares of Disney were flat following the results after bouncing between positive and negative territory.
+Shares of Disney were up 1.5% in volatile trade following the results.

 The results showed Disney made a strong entrance into the streaming video wars dominated by Netflix Inc. The owner of sports powerhouse ESPN is trying to transform its business to capture audiences that are moving online.

 Analysts at three brokerages had expected more than 20 million subscribers to Disney+, which is available in five countries including the United States.
-Disney+ will be available in India on March 29 through streaming service Hotstar.

 Netflix, which began delivering online video 13 years ago, boasts 67.7 million paid subscribers in the United States and Canada.

-Subscribers at Hulu, a streaming service Disney now controls, climbed to 30.7 million as of Monday, the company said.
-ESPN+ customers reached 7.6 million this week.
+Subscribers at Hulu, a streaming service Disney now controls, climbed to 30.4 million, the company said.
+ESPN+ customers reached 6.6 million.

-“(I) believe we’re now well positioned to not only withstand the disruptive forces of technology but thrive in today’s increasingly dynamic media environment,” Disney Chief Executive Bob Iger said on a conference call.

 Earnings for the quarter grew with help from healthy business at Disney’s theme parks and the strong performance of animated movie “Frozen 2.”